 Jen from @goodmorningmsfoster

 Firstly, take it slow!
 Stop and breathe and remember that most of what you do in your classroom needs to be guided by the children.
-With our Instagram and Pinterest world it can be scary and overwhelming with all the ideas out there but I recommend to start with the essentials first.
+With our Instagram and Pinterest world, it can be scary and overwhelming with all the ideas out there but I recommend starting with the essentials first.
 This includes:

 - How do you want your seating plan?

 - Carpet spaces, where will it be?
 Do you have space for it?

 - Do you need to move things around?

 - Where are children going to put their equipment and how are you going to organise it?

 - Think about big areas such as your book corner / calm corner and how do you want to set it up.

 - Have some basic name labels ready.